Canada Goose changes advertising claims after PETA complaint

 The former supplier's workers were allegedly caught in a PETA video herding geese into piles (in which some suffocated), stepping on panicked birds, carrying their bodies by their necks, and cramming them into densely-packed cages.
 Canada Goose says this footage is not of their supply chain.

 "Canada Goose has no right to claim transparency while concealing from customers that its standards are so lax that they would allow coyotes with lacerations and broken bones to languish in traps for days before trappers shoot them to death," PETA Executive Vice President Tracy Reiman said in the press release.

 PETA's motto is "Animals are not ours to experiment on, eat, wear, use for entertainment or abuse in any other way."

-They've taken on the controversial coat company many times before, trying desperately to get them to abandon their unethical practices.
+But PETA seems to disagree, and they've taken on the controversial coat company many times before, trying desperately to get them to abandon their unethical practices.

 Although the wording on Canada Goose's website may have changed, PETA members are hardly satisfied, as many animals may continue to suffer.

 "PETA urges shoppers to look behind Canada Goose's humane-washing and see the suffering in the stitches of its coats," Reiman said.